 Wild Clearwater Country is a place of dense, moist forests of ancient fir and cedar, parted by crisp, cool streams.
 It’s a special place where you can listen to swift water flowing through intimate, deeply-cut canyons, and you can smell aromatic, spacious stands of ponderosa pine climbing the ridges above.
 It’s a landscape where gray wolves, wolverines, lynx, bears, and mountain goats roam far-reaching ridge tops and lush, river-bottom valleys.
 Unlike many other places, the Clearwater still allows individuals to immerse themselves in solitude and inhale the soft breath of untrammeled wildness.
 Only Alaska has more ecologically intact and wild country.

-This is the Wild Clearwater Country – the land and water feeding the Clearwater Basin.
-This irreplaceable landscape lies between the forests of the St. Joe River to the north, and the rapids of the Salmon River to the south, with the spine of the Bitterroot Divide to the east.
-Learn more.
+This is the Wild Clearwater Country – the land and water feeding the Clearwater Basin of North Central Idaho.
+This irreplaceable landscape lies between the forests of the St. Joe River to the north, and the rapids of the Salmon River to the south, with the spine of the Bitterroot Divide and the border with Montana to the east.